-- 3 Use the default name for the bid grid, or enter a more descriptive name of your own. - 4 For each bid, enter the subcontractor's name and bid amount.
-Optionally, you can enter the bid quantity and unit cost to have the bid amount calculated. - 5 Right-click on the Sub Name cell and select List Subcontractors for a list of available subcontractors.
+- 3. Use the default name for the bid grid, or enter a more descriptive name of your own. - 4.
+For each bid, enter the subcontractor's name and bid amount.
+Optionally, you can enter the bid quantity and unit cost to have the bid amount calculated.

+Tip: Right-click the Sub Name cell, and then select List Subcontractors for a list of available subcontractors.